Kuwait Commercial Invoice Requirements and Legalization Guide

 Common Document Mismatches That Delay Kuwait Customs Clearance

-• Weights on the packing list and commercial invoice use the same unit of measurement and the totals match
+• Weights on the packing list and commercial invoice use the same unit of measurement, with totals that match after rounding

-• Country of origin is stated identically on the certificate of origin and the commercial invoice
+• Country of origin is stated identically on the certificate of origin and the commercial invoice; corrected origin documents may need to be re-legalized

 • Goods descriptions on the invoice, packing list, and bill of lading are consistent and specific enough to be matched